Widen/widenbot/README.md

 A plugin must export a plain ol' Javascript object with a few required
 properties:

+**`pattern`**:

-- `pattern`: this is the regex pattern that incoming commands will be matched against.
+this is the regex pattern that incoming commands will be matched against.
 If a match is found, then this plugin will execute on that command.

+**`respond`**:

-- `respond`: this is the main response handler function for the plugin.
-IT receives a `context` (which is an object with the command, username, arguments, plugin options, and a reference to the brain).
+this is the main response handler function for the plugin.
+It receives a `context` (which is an object with the command, username, arguments, plugin options, and a reference to the brain).

 This function should return a value or a promise.
 If the value is empty string, then nothing is sent back.
 If promise is rejected, then nothing is sent back.
 Else, resolve value is sent back, or the returned value is sent back.

+The response can also add attachments to the `ctx.outgoing_message` as outlined in the Slack API.

 ## <a name="plugins-example">Example</a>